 Happy mail from home is always a welcome addition to the camp experience.
-To ensure that your camper receives a letter each day, we recommend writing letters ahead of time and giving them to staff at camper drop-off or mailing a few days before the session begins.
+To ensure that your camper receives a letter each day, we recommend writing letters ahead of time and giving them to staff at camper drop-off.
 Staff will hand deliver them to your camper throughout the week.
 If you use the U.S. Postal Service, allow three or more days for mail to arrive.
-Consider sending letters before your camper leaves for camp and we will store those until your camper’s session.
+Consider sending letters before h/she leaves for camp and we will store those until your camper’s session.

 Eastern Nebraska 4-H Center:

 Eastern Nebraska 4-H Center

 Halsey, Nebraska 69142

 To encourage mail to you from camp, you might consider including pre-addressed, pre-stamped envelopes and postcards in your camper’s gear.
 Please send all stamps and envelopes in waterproof ziplock bags to withstand the humidity at camp.